PHPUgly/podcast/README.md

 **Feedback**

 > José Borges [Site](http://www.joseborges.pt) / [Twitter](https://twitter.com/joselaborges) / [Github](https://github.com/JoseBorges/) : Love to hear your podcast, specially when you three guys get together.
 Im from one of the wierd countries that subscribe to your podcast, Portugal :) And remember...
 Use a password manager ;)

+---

+> Marcus Moore [Twitter](https://twitter.com/marcusamoore) / [Github](https://github.com/marcusmoore): Pour yourself a glass of Lagavulin and listen in as Eric, Tom and Silent John discuss the week's PHP news.
+>
+> PHPUgly is a funny and informative podcast that doesn't take itself too seriously and just when the hosts put a smile on your face, Tom's Doom and Gloom Minute™ brings you right back to our horrible reality.
+>
+> ⭐️⭐️⭐️⭐️⭐️